aneeshdamle11/sortmate/README.md

 ABC
 def
 ```

-Realising where `sort` can significantly change its behavior, there are 3 types
-of characters:

-1. **Alphabets**:
-- Capital letters come after small, and the alphabetical order is maintained in
-  capital-small comparisons
-- *IMP: Letters are case-insensitively compared first*

-2. **Numbers**
-- For -n option, numerical values are sorted in after alphabets and symbols
-  (non-numerical)

-3. **Symbols (non alphanumeric)**
-- Symbols are sorted according to ASCII values, and no option changes this
-  behavior.

 #### Implementing the comparison
 Any sort algorithm works by answering the question - "Should the current 2 elements need to be swapped?".
 The number of times this question is asked determines its time complexity.